 For cases sampled via RBS, the design weight was the inverse of the sampling probability applied to the case's stratum on the RBS frame.
-Strata were a cross of geographic area, party registration as recorded in the L2 voter file (3 categories listed above), and the available contact information (email-only, phone-only, and both).
+Strata were a cross of geographic area, party registration as recorded in the L2 voter file (3 categories listed above), the available contact information (email-only, phone-only, and both), and modeled 2024 vote (likely Trump voter, not likely Trump voter).